coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Wis 29.

 **Benefit:** The deity chooses one sense to enhance.
-The ability can extend a sense's range one mile per divine rank, or it can allow the sense to ignore one type of physical or magical blockage.
+The ability can extend a sense’s range one mile per divine rank, or it can allow the sense to ignore one type of physical or magical blockage.
 The enhanced sense can penetrate 10 feet of a physical barrier per rank or 100 feet of a less tangible barrier (such as fog or smoke) per rank.